What is a Security Operations Center?

 - Prevention techniques to deter and deflect a range of known and unknown risks

-- Threat detection and intelligence capabilities that assess the origin, impact and severity of each incident
+- Threat detection and intelligence capabilities that assess the origin, impact and severity of each cybersecurity incident

 - Decisive incident response and remediation using a blend of automated technologies and human intervention

 - Reporting to ensure all incidents and threats are fed into the data repository, making it more precise and responsive in the future